We’re back and we’re better! Site-wide optimisations and articles updated for October 2025

 You'll want to purchase a dermaroller, the device that you'll be running over your skin.
 There are several needle lengths which can be used and it's best to start off with a smaller needle so your skin can get used to the treatment.

-The treatment will likely be painful, while you might be able to tolerate it, it’s generally best practise to use some form of numbing cream to make the experience a little more bearable.
+The treatment may be uncomfortable, especially with longer needles.
+While you might be able to tolerate it, it's generally best practice to use some form of numbing cream to make the experience more bearable.

 Cleanse your dermaroller with isopropyl alcohol to ensure it is disinfected prior to use.
 Ensure you also cleanse your face thoroughly to prevent any bacteria from entering the punctures.